la2050/archive/_projects/2015/watts-rain-gardens.md

   needed tree shade, but will create beautiful green parkways in Watts.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F24100%252Fdisplay%252FIMG_4644.JPG=c570x385
-'In one to three sentences, please describe your proposal.': >- The Watts Rain Gardens project is a multi-benefit environmental and revitalization project that will create 10000 sq ft of pervious surface that will not only capture stormwater before it enters the ocean and provide much needed tree shade, but will create beautiful green parkways in Watts.
 Where will you be working?:
   - South LA
 How do you plan to use these resources to make change?: